EzeOnoky/Project-Base-Learning-11/README.md

 ![11_20A](https://github.com/EzeOnoky/Project-Base-Learning-11/assets/122687798/3d75920f-5000-4012-a869-777cd21debe3)

-Now proceed to commit the changes...ensure you are on the prj-11 Branch
+Now proceed to commit the changes...ensure you are on the prj-11 Branch, note, `git add .` captures ALL the files in ALL the folders.

 ```
 git add <selected files>